 The Carleton Advantage

 Carleton University’s undergraduate programs in psychology are designed to provide you with a better understanding of the world, deeper appreciation of the complexity and diversity of human behavior, and knowledge of the principles of systematic and empirical investigation.
 If you are interested in a career as a psychologist, our Honours programs prepare you for additional study at the graduate level.
 The insights you will gain from studying psychology will serve you throughout your life, in virtually any career.
 Psychology is offered as a Bachelor of Science (Honours) program, and as a Bachelor of Arts (Honours), (Bachelor of Arts) and (Combined Honours) program.
-A minor in Psychology is also available.
+Minors in Psychology are also available!